telerik/kendo-ui-core/docs/aspnet-mvc/helpers/datepicker/how-to/masked-date-picker-grid.md

 description: Create masking functionality for the Date Picker widget
 ---

+# Kendo UI Masked DatePicker

-The following runnable sample demonstrates how to create masking functionality for the Kendo UI DatePicker widget
+The following example demonstrates how to add a mask to the Kendo UI DatePicker via a custom Kendo UI widget.

 ```html
     <script>